 JOHN F. BAILEY has been producing The White Plains CitizeNetReporter, his White Plains news and opinion blog since 2000.
 A graduate of Ohio Wesleyan, he was an advertising copywriter for the Readers Digest, and then a freelance copywriter, before founding WPCNR.

 CATHERINE CIOFFI majored in communications and journalism at Fordham, where she earned a B.A..
 Although she went on to take a J.D. in Law at Pace, the bulk of her career has been in news, communications and marketing.
 From 2001 to 2012, she worked as reporter/anchor at NY news outlets, including at WFUV, WBGO, ABC News, Clear Channel, the AP and WCBS.
 After a year as a law clerk, she signed on with Mercy College in 2013 to do public relations and marketing.
 She rose to Director of Community Relations and Community Relations for Mercy before joining County Executive Latimer's staff this year.

-The meeting is open to the public -- bring your friends and neighbors -- and will start promptly at 7:00 pm.
+The meeting is open to the public -- bring your friends, neighbors, and questions -- and will start promptly at 7:30 pm.
 Light refreshments will be served.

-1. Annual WPCNA dues for 2016 are still only $25.
-Neighborhood association delegates should bring a check payable to WPCNA to the meeting.
+1. Annual WPCNA dues for 2018 are still only $25.
+Annual dues are payable by the March Regular meeting.
+Neighborhood association delegates should bring a check payable to WPCNA to the meeting or mail their check to WPCNA/Tom Osbeck PO Box 602 White Plains NY 10602.
 One check per association.

 If you'd like to speak or have a suggestion for a future WPCNA meeting, please let us know.